DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Implementation

 \subsection{Training Details}

-We collected 4746 point clouds, from 101 trajectories in total.
-We use PointNet++~\cite{qi2017pointnet++} as the point cloud encoder network $\phi_{enc}$ and use the same decoder $\phi_{dec}$ as Cai \emph{et al.}~\cite{cai2020ShapeGF}.
+To train the point cloud encoder $\phi_{enc}$, we use the aforementioned trajectory dataset, which contains 4746 point clouds.
+We use PointNet++~\cite{qi2017pointnet++} as the encoder network $\phi_{enc}$ and use the same decoder $\phi_{dec}$ as Cai \emph{et al.}~\cite{cai2020ShapeGF}.
 The latent vector size $d_z$ is 256.
 The network is trained with a batch size of 196.
 All other hyper-parameters are the same as in Cai \emph{et al.}~\cite{cai2020ShapeGF}.
 After the point cloud encoder is trained, the weights are frozen and used as the encoder when training all other models.

-For the trajectory diffusion model, we use the UNet as in Diffuser~\cite{janner2022diffuser}.
-The number of diffusion steps is 250, the trajectory length $T = 8$, and the batch size is 32.
+For the trajectory diffusion model, we use a U-Net structure similar to that in Diffuser~\cite{janner2022diffuser}, with 250 diffusion steps, trajectory length 8, and batch size 32.
 Microwave state (open/close) classifiers are 3-layer MLPs.
-The inputs to the collision network are point cloud encoding, obstacle location, and size approximated as bounding boxes.
+The inputs to the collision network \pddl{PairwiseCollision} are latent point cloud embedding, obstacle location, and obstacle size approximated as bounding boxes.